TROFER/TRasPI/README.md

 Using values over 100 will cause some high pitched noise from the screen likely due to winey chokes on the board itself

 ### Setting up the GFX-hat
-The script on the pimoroni git hub page are bugged with dietpi and wont actually enable the SPI Bus this is paramount for the use of the LCD and must be enabled to avoid errors
+The script on the pimoroni git hub page are bugged with dietpi and wont actually enable the SPI Bus this is paramount for the use of the LCD and must be enabled manually by editing the config file to avoid errors